Scrumpis/dndsR/README.md

 A scalable dN/dS analysis R package. dndsR was designed with non-computational scientists in mind, aimed to be easy to run with a single command.

 ## Installation
 Docker?
 Conda?
 Both?
-Need orthofinder in conda env
+Need orthofinder and diamond2 in conda env

 ## Usage
 Start-up